PyPSA/PyPSA/doc/introduction.rst

-Functionality that will definitely by added soon (see also TODO xxxx):
+Functionality that will definitely by added soon (see also :doc:`todo`):

 * Plotting of networks with power flow
 * Better modelling of hydroelectricity